rihi52/clidnbatter/README.md

 # clidnbatter (Command Line Interface DNd comBAT TrackER)

-A command line tool used to run combat scenarios, designed for 5th edition.
+A command line tool used to run combat scenarios, which includes a database with a table of SRD monsters and a table for player management, designed for 5th edition.

 ## Features

 ### Combat Tracker

 - Initiative Tracker
-- Add and save custom players - _Cannot edit saved players yet_
+- Add and save custom players
   - Holds name, AC, and HP for players
 - Add up to 50 monsters of the same type - _Not currently enforced_
 - Add as many different types of monsters as needed, pulled from an included sqlite3 db containing basic info on all monsters in the 5E SRD